DenMue11/Coding-Challenge-For-Deutsche-Bank/README.md

 The function returns a table consisting of daily aggregates.
 The table of the aggregates can be displayed with a System.out.println(tableOfAggregates); command.

 ### Handling days where ticker did not trade
 Some tickers did not trade in certain days.
 That was made visible in the tables with the DealingWithNoTrades class.
 With the addDaysOfNoTrade-function specified days can be added to the desired table.
+The days were no trades were made appear in the table with 0-values in all of their columns(except date).

+### Creating Index